- Turning Point Foundation: Mental illness recovery and support services, including housing and community centers.

 Many caregivers are much more lonely, isolated, or disconnected than we realize.
 This is caused by a withdrawal from their previous routines, lifestyles, and social activities in order to focus on their family member or other care recipient.

-Often, caregivers feel like they cannot set aside their caregiving responsibilities to connect with their friends as they used to.
+Often, caregivers can feel like they cannot set aside their caregiving responsibilities to connect with their friends as they used to.
 This is particularly the case for family caregivers such as a spouse or a daughter.
 This can lead to loneliness and depression.

 SPOTTING THE SIGNS OF LONELINESS